Lazer Tag

 Lazer Tag is a brand name for the pursuit game using infrared toy guns, generically known as "laser tag".
-It was developed by Worlds of Wonder and launched in 1986.
-As one of America's top hit toys of 1986-1987, Lazer Tag was aggressively leveraged by Worlds of Wonder's retail sales network in an ultimatum to force the Nintendo Entertainment System into retail stores, allowing its smash hit nationwide launch, which prompted Nintendo of America to lead the nation's recovery from the 1983 video game crash and dominate the industry.
+It was developed by Worlds of Wonder (WoW) and launched in 1986.
+As one of America's top hit toys of 1986-1987, Lazer Tag was leveraged by Worlds of Wonder's retail sales network to force the Nintendo Entertainment System into retail stores, which prompted Nintendo of America to lead the nation's recovery from the 1983 video game crash.
 The Lazer Tag brand is currently a subsidiary of Hasbro's Nerf toy line.

 History

-Lazer Tag was created by Paul Rago at the toy company Worlds of Wonder in 1986, launching that year at approximately the same time as the home version of Entertech's Photon brand.
+Lazer Tag was created by Paul Rago at the toy company, Worlds of Wonder, in 1986, launching that year at approximately the same time as the home version of Entertech's Photon brand.
 With reported revenue of $23 million on sales of $320 million for fiscal year 1986, WoW had $800 million in back orders for the Christmas season, mainly for Teddy Ruxpin and Lazer Tag.

-From 1986 to 1987, the young startup Nintendo of America contracted Worlds of Wonder for use of its retail distribution and sales network, in the nationwide launch of the Nintendo Entertainment System.
-The hit toys of 1986-1987, Lazer Tag and Teddy Ruxpin, were aggressively leveraged by Worlds of Wonder sales staff to force the NES video game console into reluctant nationwide retail stores which were still recovering from the disastrous 1983 video game crash.
+From 1986 to 1987, the young startup, Nintendo of America, contracted Worlds of Wonder for use of its retail distribution and sales network, in the nationwide launch of the Nintendo Entertainment System.
+The hit toys of 1986-1987, Lazer Tag and Teddy Ruxpin, were leveraged by Worlds of Wonder sales staff to get the NES video game console into reluctant nationwide retail stores which were still recovering from the disastrous 1983 video game crash.
 Retailers who balked at hearing the words "video game" received the ultimatum, "if you want to sell Teddy Ruxpin and you want to sell Lazer Tag, you're gonna sell Nintendo as well.
 And if you feel that strongly about it, then you ought to just resign the line now."

 Lazer Tag entered the nationwide controversy over the role of toy guns in violent crime and mistaken shootings by police.
-On April 7, 1987, 19-year-old Leonard Joseph Falcon was shot and killed in Rancho Cucamonga, CA by sheriff's deputy Daniel Durrant after witnesses saw him and several friends playing Lazer Tag, mistaking the toys for real guns.
-The deputy soon quit his job.
-According to some sources, the negative publicity associated with the incident contributed to Worlds of Wonder's bankruptcy and dissolution in 1988.
+On April 7, 1987, 19-year-old Leonard Joseph Falcon was shot and killed in Rancho Cucamonga, California by sheriff's deputy Daniel Durrant after witnesses saw him and several friends playing Lazer Tag, mistaking the toys for real guns.

 Shoot the Moon

-Shoot the Moon Products of Pleasanton, CA acquired the Lazer Tag brand name after Worlds of Wonder ceased operations in late 1990.
+Shoot the Moon Products of Pleasanton, California acquired the Lazer Tag brand name after Worlds of Wonder ceased operations in late 1990.
 The brand name was licensed to Tiger Electronics from 1996 to 1998, and to Hasbro following its acquisition of Tiger.

 Tiger released a variety of Lazer Tag-branded products in the mid-1990s, and a series of Star Wars-themed blasters, culminating in a toy collection themed for the 1999 release of Star Wars Episode 1.
 Tiger discontinued the poorly selling line.